Moth13/jump_invokes/README.md

 ## Introduction
 This micro service has been developped to show my capacties in the goland development.

-It is based on a boilerplate I've done since I've coded some RestAPI in the past.
+It is based on a boilerplate I've done since I coded some RestAPI in the past.

 I choose to use gin as HTTP web framework, for its perfomance, easiness and capacities.
 For the database part, I choose gorm as it handles easily all databases, very pratical to use.

 ### Though on the coding
-Router class is here as a wrapper, gin can be easily swith to mux if wanted.
+Router class is here as a wrapper, gin can be easily switch to mux if wanted.

-Code has been cut in logical directory for convenience.
+Code has been cut in logical directory for convenience (all models and struct in models, db code into a db directory).

 During its development, I've encountered no specific difficulties.
 I've started by filling the kanban with the task I've thought, then follow the tasks' order I've set.

+In order to be sure all consigns are checked, a complete unit test suite has been added.

 ## Setup